ordinals/ord/docs/src/introduction.md

 Satoshis, not bitcoin, are the atomic, native currency of the Bitcoin network.
 One bitcoin can be sub-divided into 100,000,000 satoshis, but no further.

-Ordinal theory is not a side chain, does not require any token aside from Bitcoin, and can be used without any changes to the Bitcoin network.
+Ordinal theory does not require a sidechain or token aside from Bitcoin, and can be used without any changes to the Bitcoin network.
 It works right now.

 Ordinal theory imbues satoshis with numismatic value, allowing them to collected and traded as curios.